lukejcollins/jira-admin-scripts/README.md

 4. **Jira Service Management Changelog Exporter:** Fetches the changelogs of issues from a JIRA Service Management project that have been updated within the last 30 days and exports them to a CSV file.
 5. **User Access Removal Script:** This script reads a CSV containing Atlassian account IDs and uses the Atlassian API to remove those user's access from the specified organization.
 6. **Jira Group User Removal Script:** This script reads a CSV file containing usernames and removes these users from a specified Jira group.
+7. **Jira Group User Export Script:** This script takes a Jira group name and exports all the users from that group to a CSV.

 ## Requirements